jahAtFriends/BigOLab/README.md

         //Check if a and b have the same id.

     }
 }
 ```

-This is called "Quick Find" because the find operation is only one step.
+This is called "Quick Find" because the `find()` operation is only one step.
+The
+`union()` process is much more difficult since you must look for everything
+connected to one node and change it to match the id of another.

+###Quick Union

+Quick Union uses a different data structure called a _tree_ to manage the
+connections in a system.